NannyML/nannyml/docs/tutorials/data_requirements.rst

 The ranges and distribution of model inputs, outputs and targets need to be well-known and validated for this set.

 .. warning::
-    Don't use training data as a reference dataset to prevent overfitting, e.g during model score calibration.
+    Don't use model training data as a reference dataset.
+Machine learning models tend to overfit on their training data.
+    Therefore expectations for model performance will be unrealistic.

+.. _data-drift-periods-analysis:

 Analysis Period
 ^^^^^^^^^^^^^^^